 Biosecurity and Herd Management

-Good biosecurity measures go a long way in stopping pink eye from getting into your herd in the first place.
+Good biosecurity measures go a long way toward preventing pink eye from entering your herd in the first place.
 Keep any newly arrived heifers separate for at least two weeks before mixing them with the rest of the cattle.
 Use that window to run health checks and deworm them.
-Sort out their vaccinations and take care of any parasite treatment they might need.
+Sort out their vaccinations and arrange any parasite treatment they might need.

 Conclusion